Katsarski/northern_tech_git_task/README.md

 - There are core commands I haven't yet covered, however the approach would be more or less similar to what I've done so far hence I've decided to stop at this point.

 - Obviously there are quite a lot more scenarios that I haven't covered that potentially affect all the commands that I've covered and the ones I haven't, I'll list some examples here.
-This list is my proposal for the further steps to be automated (not listed by priority since determining the priority requires lots of assumptions I don't think would be grounded on solid information).
+This list is my proposal for the further steps to be automated (not listed by priority since determining the priority requires lots of assumptions I don't think would be grounded on solid information without taking into account some business-related aspects at the time of implementation in a real-world scenario).

-- I realized that listing all of my ideas and permutations is going to be a bit too much so I've decided squeeze the ideas in the form of a list that briefly touches upon some important (IMO) aspects.
+- I realized that listing all of my ideas and permutations is going to be a bit too much so I've decided squeeze the ideas in the form of a list that briefly touches upon some important (IMO) aspects which can be used as guidance  for the next phases of test creation.

   - **Proposal for more positive tests**
     - Test mmore core commands e.g. git merge, git fetch, git revert, git tag, git diff, git rm